tom288/Refresh/Process/ALBUM.md

 `setpos -2229.919678 -1817.791016 622.402466;setang 39.424103 -135.423965 0.000000`
 ***

-#### TODO
-The second spawn ceiling does not need to be blockbulleted.\
-The second spawn still has a low doorway because the door is a prop.

 #### Collaide changes (need new screenshots)
 Improved rock player clipping shape below rollout.\
 Added blockbullet to rock below rollout.\